akash-achanta-paltech/AI2GenAI/README.md

         5.  **Augmented Generation:** The LLM generates a response, *augmented* by the provided factual context, reducing hallucinations and providing more accurate, relevant, and traceable answers.
 *   **Hugging Face Platform:** A prominent open-source platform providing a vast repository of pre-trained models (including many for embeddings and LLMs), datasets, and tools that facilitate the development and deployment of NLP and RAG applications.

-#### 2. Prompt Engineering
-*   **Definition:** Prompt engineering is the discipline of designing, refining, and optimizing the inputs (prompts) given to Large Language Models to guide their behavior and elicit desired, high-quality, and relevant outputs.
-*   **Key Principles & Techniques:**
-    *   **Clarity & Specificity:** Clearly state the task, desired output format, and any constraints.
-Avoid ambiguity.
-    *   **Role-Playing:** Instruct the LLM to adopt a specific persona (e.g., "Act as a financial analyst," "You are a customer support agent").
-    *   **Few-Shot Learning:** Provide one or more examples of input-output pairs within the prompt to demonstrate the desired pattern, style, or format.
-    *   **Chain-of-Thought Prompting:** Encourage the model to break down complex problems into intermediate steps, showing its reasoning process before providing the final answer.
-This improves accuracy for complex queries.
-    *   **Output Format Specification:** Explicitly ask for output in JSON, bullet points, markdown, etc.
-    *   **Temperature & Top-P:** Parameters that control the randomness and diversity of the model's output.
-Lower temperature leads to more deterministic outputs, higher to more creative ones.
-*   **Reference Link:** For more on prompt engineering, see Tina Huang's AI Prompt Guide: [Prompt Guide](https://paltech0.sharepoint.com/sites/AIAdoption/SitePages/AI-Concepts.aspx#prompt-engineering)

 #### 3. Agentic AI